Number one hiring challenge in pharma and biotech? Securing scarce talent.

-15 January 2021 — There’s no doubt that 2020 was a year of change and crisis management for many in the talent acquisition (TA) community.
-We navigated hugely changeable hiring demands, we supported our teams to enable remote working, redesigned processes and implemented new technologies.
+There’s no doubt that the past few years have been filled challenges, change and crisis management for many in the talent acquisition (TA) community.
+We navigated hugely volatile hiring demands, we supported our teams to enable remote working, redesigned processes and implemented new technologies.
 And in much of the pharmaceutical, biotech and life sciences sector we hired more talent and we hired faster than ever before.

 At the start of 2020 AMS launched a research project with Aptitude Research to support our whitepaper ‘Transforming Talent Acquisition for the Future’.
 We asked hundreds of TA leaders what their biggest challenges were and 63% told us that their number one challenge was finding and attracting quality talent.
 A few months later and in the midst of crisis management we asked the same question, this time 68% of respondents told us that finding and attracting quality talent was their biggest challenge.

 As recruitment leaders we have a myriad of priorities; we’re focussed on candidate and hiring manager experience, driving down time to hire and often cost of hire.
 Many of us are optimising workforce planning, looking to impact quality of hire through enhanced assessments or supporting the deployment of new technologies.
-There are so many strategic initiatives we wish to pursue but fundamentally our sole purpose is to find the best talent for our businesses and as our whitepaper last year demonstrated, that remains the largest challenge that we face.
-So, let’s start 2021 with some expert advice on how to best secure scarce talent.
+There are so many strategic initiatives we wish to pursue but fundamentally our sole purpose is to find the best talent for our businesses and as our research demonstrated, that remains the largest challenge that we face.
+So, I thought I would share some expert advice on how to best secure scarce talent.

 What is scarce talent?